- 1 Top Downtown Denver Apartments for Rent

 - Lodo Apartment homes are equally as expensive.
 It’s one of Denver’s oldest neighborhoods.
 Many Denver Pads can reach upwards of $2000 for a month bedroom.

 - Nearby Wash Park is a great place for Denver rentals.
 Apartments here are slightly cheaper with one bedroom options in the mid $1200’s and up.
-Cheap apts do exist, but are getting harder to find.
+Cheap Denver Metro apts do exist but are getting harder to find.

-- If you are not sure where to start, contact a Denver apartment finder who is knowledgeable about the area
+- If you are not sure where to start, contact Denver apartment finders who are knowledgeable about the area

 What is the weather like in Denver?